pdfmonkey

 • Generate Document: Create a new PDF document using a template and dynamic data

-• Supports custom metadata including filename customization via the _filename property
+• Supports custom metadata and filename customization

 • Optional auto-polling for document completion (controlled by "Wait For Completion" option)